BennisonDevadoss/BennisonDevadoss/README.md

 Backend Software Engineer
 -------------------------

-I'm a passionate software developer with a keen interest in building scalable applications and exploring new technologies.
+I'm a passionate software engineer with a keen interest in building scalable applications and exploring new technologies.
 I enjoy working on challenging projects and continuously learning to improve my skills.

 I'm especially drawn to backend development and system design, with hands-on experience in UNIX/Linux, JavaScript, Node.js, SQL, and Python.
 I build robust APIs using FastAPI and deploy applications on platforms like Google Cloud.